 ANN: a name favored by royalty and commoners, as well as a company recognized for its aspirational luxury and feminine wear-to-work style.
-The national retailer specializes in women's clothing, shoes, and accessories designed and sold exclusively under its Ann Taylor and LOFT monikers.
-The Ann Taylor brand targets fashion-conscious career women through about 375 namesake stores (about 110 of which are "Factory" outlets), while the LOFT brand offers moderate-to-more priced casual apparel through some 650 stores (110 of which are outlets).
-ANN also moves merchandise for both brands through its fast-growing online business.
+The national retailer specializes in women's clothing, shoes, and accessories designed and sold exclusively under its Ann Taylor, LOFT, and Lou & Grey monikers.
+The Ann Taylor brand targets fashion-conscious career women through about 260 namesake stores (about 120 of which are "Factory" outlets), while the LOFT brand offers moderate-to-more priced casual apparel through some 660 stores (113 of which are outlets).
+In addition, it owns five Lou & Grey stores.
+ANN also moves merchandise for its brands through its fast-growing online business.
 ANN hangs in the closet of women's clothing retailer Ascena, which purchased it in 2015.

 Change in Company Type

 In mid-2015 Acena Retail Group, owner of Lane Bryant, Dressbarn, and Maurices clothing stores, paid $2.2 billion for ANN in hopes of extending its reach into more upscale and older markets.

 With more stores, the LOFT brand generates more than 60% of total sales, with Ann Taylor locations accounting for the remainder.
 ANN launched a new concept, Lou & Grey, in 2014 that features easygoing, casual clothing for everyday wear; those revenues are included in the LOFT segment.